afadesigns/envkeep/docs/reference/cli.md

 - `--fail-on-warnings` to fail the run if any profile reports warnings

 Exit code aggregates results across profiles (non-zero if any profile fails).
 With `--format json`, the command prints an object containing each profile report and omits the Rich table output.
-The `warnings` field includes duplicate keys, extra variables, and malformed line metadata for downstream automation.
+Each profile entry includes `report`, `summary`, and `warnings`, and the top-level payload exposes an aggregated `summary` for all profiles plus the `warnings` field (duplicate keys, extra variables, malformed lines) for downstream automation.